CAS Assist Program

 - Students must respond to status inquiries via their Trinity email account or by phone

-- Faculty should notify the Triage Coordinator if a student does not maintain appropriate contact and communication while enrolled in the Triage program
+- Faculty should notify the advisor if a student does not maintain appropriate contact and communication while enrolled in the CAS Assist program

 - If appropriate, Faculty should provide the opportunity for students to make up the course work while the student is absent